jjv360/nim-stdx/README.md

 - `allZero()`

     Returns true if all items in the `seq` are zeroed or null.
+Works with strings too.

     ```nim
     var items = @[0, 0, 0, 0, 0]